-You have weaknesses, though – we all do!
-So, make sure you are honest with yourself and hire people who have the skill that you don’t have.
+You have weaknesses, though — we all do!
+So make sure you are honest with yourself and hire people who have the skills you don’t have.

 If you’ve always struggled with crunching numbers, doing research, writing or something else, hire someone to do that for you.
 That’s how successful small businesses operate.

 Say goodbye to those expensive ink cartridge replacements.
 You can with Epson’s revolutionary EcoTank SuperTank.

 Epson’s EcoTank printers use refillable, high-capacity tanks.
 You can print up to 11,000 black-and-white pages or 8,500 color pages.
 By comparison, most printers print 500 or fewer pages.
 Then, it’s back to the store for expensive cartridges.